Harvest Fresh Cube

 The goal: Our goal was to drive sales of the 2-pack product on Amazon and build brand equity through an improved user experience, from both a functional and content perspective.

-My role: UX Designer - Research, Wireframing, Content Strategy, UX Writing
+My role: Art Director, UX Designer - Research, Wireframing, Content Strategy, UX Writing

 Responsibilities: User research, information architecture, wire framing, content strategy and writing, prototyping